-- Mobilization, Deployment, and Support Stability Operations
+- Mobilization, Deployment and Stability Support Operations

-The Mobilization, Deployment, and Support Stability Operations (MD&SSO) helps support community readiness during deployments and emergencies.
-We help make sure installation programs align with unit deployment cycles, provide pre- and post-deployment support, and help unit Commanders with their Family Readiness plans and deployment support services for Service Members and their Families.
-We're responsible for operating an Emergency Family Assistance Center in the case of an all-hazards event, and supporting Service Members and Families during Non-Combatant Evacuation Operations (NEO) and Repatriation.
+The Mobilization, Deployment, and Stability Support Operations (MD&SSO) helps support community readiness during deployments and emergencies.
+We help make sure installation programs align with unit deployment cycles, provide pre- and post-deployment support, and help unit commanders with their Family readiness plans and deployment support services for service members and their Families.
+We're responsible for operating an Emergency Family Assistance Center in the case of an all-hazards event, and supporting service members and Families during Noncombatant Evacuation Operations (NEO) and repatriation.
 We also act as a case manager for all requests for assistance through the Army Disaster Personnel Accountability and Assessment System (ADPAAS).

 Some of our resources include: